fritzadelbertus/fritzadelbertus/README.md

 # 💫 About Me:
 Hello!
 I'm Fritz Adelbertus Sitindaon.
-I'm a college freshman with a genuine passion in web and software development.
+I'm a college student with a genuine passion in web and software development.

 [![](https://visitcount.itsvg.in/api?id=fritzadelbertus&icon=6&color=0)](https://visitcount.itsvg.in)